cristovaoth/safe-storage-hash/README.md

 yarn compute 0xF4BC398d1A3dE41B753cA9a3E16d599C265B9EB2 100
 ```

-## About Storage Hash Calculating
+## Calculating Storage Hash for a Safe

 The issue of shadow safes has come to light recently on Twitter ([tweet](https://twitter.com/bkiepuszewski/status/1722287321997779427)).

-This package handles detection by independently calculating the storage hash and then comparing it with the actual storage hash retrieved using eth_getProof.
-It pulls the necessary inputs from public contract functions and event logs for the calculation.
+This package handles detection by independently calculating a Safe's storage hash and comparing it with the value retrieved via [**eth_getProof**](https://docs.infura.io/networks/ethereum/json-rpc-methods/eth_getproof).
+The calculation pulls the necessary inputs from public contract functions and event logs.

-## Enhancing RPC Performance
+## Make it quicker

-Populate the .env values to speed up the script.
-Otherwise the public RPC URLs will be used, which is slower.
+Populate the **.env** values to speed up the script.
+Otherwise public RPC urls will be used.